|Prerequisites for Module|

 This course is based on lecture notes and other learning materials and problem exercises available on the RGU virtual campus/RGU network/face-to-face classes.

-1 Coursework exercise comprising legal problem and essay question
+One written coursework exercise comprising legal problem and essay question